sstelfox/CutyCapt/README.md

 instructions for and thus I've also added a section in here to document how I compiled this from source.

+As this project was originally dual licensed (GPL2+ or LGPL2.1+) I have chosen to continue the dual licensing under GPL3 and LGPL3 of which you can find copies in this repository.

 ### Samples

 Here are some samples of CutyCapt generated renderings: